Balkrishnachoure/MySql_Questions/README.md

 Order of Execution of Sql Queries :

 In an SQL query, the logical processing order of the statements is as follows:
 FROM clause: The data is retrieved from the specified table(s) in the FROM clause.
 WHERE clause: If there's a WHERE clause, the conditions specified are applied to filter the rows from the tables specified in the FROM clause.
 GROUP BY clause: If there's a GROUP BY clause, the rows are then grouped based on the specified columns.
 SELECT clause: The SELECT clause is applied to the grouped data, and any aggregate functions are calculated (such as COUNT in your case).
 ORDER BY clause: If there's an ORDER BY clause, the results are then sorted based on the specified columns.

+Some Theoretical Qustions :
+1.Explain 1Nf,2NF ,3NF ,BCNF ?
+2.Explain All joins ?
+3.Difference between Delete and Truncate , Primary Key and Composite Key , Unique and Primary Key ?
+4.Look into and see the Query of Update ,Alter ,Drop ?

 Section 1 :  Aggregate Functions : Count() , Max() , Min() , Sum() , Avg()
 1. Calculate the average salary of all employees in the "salaries" table.